opspec-pkgs/slack.channels.invite/README.md

 # problem statement
-invites a user to a channel
+invites a user to a slack channel

 # example usage